 Scenic flights and tours are available pretty much every day, but keep in mind the high summer temperatures in the Australian Outback.
 The hottest months are December, January and February.
 No matter what time of the year, travelling to the Australian Outback takes good preparation, sufficient water and food supply, a reliable 4WD vehicle and adequate equipment.

-Visit Kati Thanda Lake Eyre
+Visit Kati Thanda Lake Eyre in 2026

 Join one of our fabulous group tours to Lake Eyre or let us tailor a private Lake Eyre Tour for you or your group.